DaleMargel/Web-Survey/Platform/VisualDesign.md

 # Managing Control Hierarchies
 As applications get bigger so do the number of controls.
 Managing these can become quite difficult.

 One approach is [Atomic Design](https://atomicdesign.bradfrost.com/) which is an idea (and Book) by Brad Frost.
-It recommends breaking up the contols folder into 5 folders - based on level in hierarchy.
+It recommends breaking up the controls folder into 5 folders - based on level in hierarchy.

-1. basic styled html controls.
+1. basic styled HTML controls.
 2. aggregates above to have a purpose (e.g. search, login).
 3. aggregates above to a unit of work (e.g. header, catalog, photos).
 4. aggregates above into page layouts for different screens sizes.